Propper® U.C. Pack (CLOSEOUT)

 Inspired by the Marine Corps Assault Pack, the Propper U.C.
 Pack keeps you prepared.
 Includes FREE Assault Kit.

-NOTE: This item is on sale, closeout or clearance.
+NOTE: This item is on sale, closeout or clearance and is excluded from special promotions.
 It is considered final and ineligible for returns or exchanges.

 It’s designed to be customized inside and out, allowing you to add the additional pouches and accessories you need when you’re on the move.